 I'm a total ruby and programming noob.
 I often don't quite get what the hosts are talking about, but I learn something new each episode and they are fantastic at introducing broad concepts along with more specific content.

 Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
 See how many people listen to Ruby Rogues and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.